russellshen/MinimaLIST-Project/README.md

   this and the other is so steep, it is just a potential issue I wanted to explicitly address in this project-level FAQ on the off-chance that it might become relevant.

+**Who contributed to the novel content of this project and deserves to have credit for it?**
+- Everything that I include in this project is my own independent work, and every commit made is of my own volition, such that I have not and do not envision that I ever will dilute the IP of this GitHub repository by having any collaborators, using the proprietary resources of any educational institution, or uploading any material from other people without citation.
+  - I will rather link readers to other people's works than to redundantly repeat what is already found in the existing literature.
+  - Using specialized terminology is a cue to look it up and get an idea about it or a memory refresher.
+- No one should have any IP claim to the novel content I host on this repository except for me.
+- Essentially, **I have complete IP over the entire contents of this GitHub repository by default** unless I explicitly name-drop an author or something I found from previous authors, a name that one could freely look up on the public Internet to confirm that I did not invent it and there is no way that I could even reasonably claim to have invented it, or provide an explicit citation that encloses a portion of the text of one of the files on this repository to demarcate it as not my IP but not the rest of that file or this repository as a whole.
+- Hence, you can consider every statement and expression made in this project repository as a public-facing representation of my own original creative contributions, not of that of any other person or educational institution, and if there are any ideas found here that are not created or authored by me independently and originally, then you can expect that they will be cited or at least name-dropped if they are an old concept that has circulated or been academic consensus for decades, like for instance, the "Curry-Howard Correspondence", which is not a matter for debate, or otherwise found in the public Internet, especially if they involve empirical research done years ago in the past that I have no reasonable means of conducting, due to lacking a research laboratory, e.g., citing well-known drug pharmacodynamic and pharmacokinetic profiles that are not controversial at all in the scholarly literature.
+  - To claim that phenelzine is a classical unselective irreversible MAOI whose PEH active metabolite acts as a clinically-relevant GABA-T inhibitor to produce global elevation of 5HT, NE, DA, trace amines, GABA, and GHB upon phenelzine use is a result reproduced by so many authors, studies, and textbooks that there really is no singular non-arbitrary scientific article for me to cite.
+    - It is for better or worse the common knowledge of the field of CNS pharmacology.
+- That being said, I provided a CC BY-NC-ND 4.0 license for everyone else as an interface for legally permissible use of this repository's content, which you can read at the bottom of every README.md file in this repository.
+The restrictions and liberties should be very obvious and reasonable.
+  - Some might see it as politically-compromising to stress private property rights so hard here, failing to differentiate between the social and personal scopes, and the fact that private property on the basis of individual work and private property on the basis of appropriating unpaid labor of others are different social beasts.
+  - Yes, the former evolves into the latter, but on a historical long-run scale, not some person and his peculiar project hosted on a GitHub repository.

 **What is this project?**
 - It is topically centered around an original heuristic I developed called the **MinimaLIST** method.
 - On the level of format, this was once conceived as a book project but now a series of interlinked